 If you are planning to study in a non-English-speaking country, and if the courses are not taught in English, then it could become a real challenge.
 Keeping up with your education and your surroundings can be daunting if you don't know the first language of your study abroad destination.
 Apart from adjusting to other things, learning a new language or a new accent can be hard to you.
 But, this con can be turned into a pro as learning a new language sets you apart professionally and improves your multitasking skills and your memory.
 Learning the first language of your study abroad destination can make your life easier and helps you in blending with the culture there.

 Adapting to the new culture

 Another challenge of studying abroad is living in a different culture, as compared to your homeland.
-Adjusting to a new culture can be difficult to anyone and especially if you don’t know the native language of your study abroad destination, then this could become a major constraint to blend in it.
+Adjusting to a new culture can be difficult to anyone and especially if you don't know the native language of your study abroad destination, then this could become a major constraint to blend in it.
 For example, if you are an Indian studying abroad in a western country, adapting to that culture will take some time as it is entirely different.
-Remember that you are not the only one facing this problem and ask help from your friends or relatives who had already studied abroad.
+Remember that you are not the only one facing this problem and ask for help from your friends or relatives who had already studied abroad.
 On the bright side, you become more open to new cultures, people and really start enjoying life while studying abroad.

 Read More: US Education system: Pros and Cons